Divisions, Departments, and Programs

 Medicine and Dentistry: Medical schools do not require a particular major but do require high academic standing and the inclusion of biology, chemistry, physics, mathematics, and English in the student's college program.
 The Health Professions Preparation Committee provides formal advising and other support to assist students throughout their years at Colby.

 Theology: Members of the Department of Religious Studies, in cooperation with the College chaplains, serve as advisors to students who plan to enter seminaries.

 The Farnham Writers' Center

 The Farnham Writers' Center is available as a resource for all Colby students, faculty, and staff.
 The center is staffed by trained peer tutors and operates with the philosophy that writing is not a discrete skill but an important part of thinking and learning.
 The Writers' Center can help writers at all levels of development at any point during their writing process, from first ideas to final draft.
-Since writing occurs in courses across the curriculum at Colby, the tutors are trained to work with various forms of writingůlab reports, case studies, application essays, and response writing, for example, as well as the standard academic essay.
+Since writing occurs in courses across the curriculum at Colby, the tutors are trained to work with various forms of writinglab reports, case studies, application essays, and response writing, for example, as well as the standard academic essay.
 In addition to using the center from time to time on particular pieces of work, students can enter into extended tutorials and meet regularly with any one of the tutors to work more intensively on their writing.
 The Writers' Center serves all Colby students: among them, first-year composition students; students with particular writing difficulties, including learning differences; senior scholars; students for whom English is not their first language; job and graduate school applicants; Watson Fellowship candidates, and many others.
 The Farnham Writers' Center schedule includes both daytime and evening hours.
-The center is located in Miller Library 9C.
+A Macintosh is available for students at the center, which is located in Miller Library 9C.